danieldenk/Android-Dev/README.md

 # Android-Dev
 This repository includes the sourcecode to the app that had to be developed for android during the Android Development class of VIA University College.

+## This app's purpose is to recommend you recipes that you can follow based on the ingredients that you have in your fridge.<br>It recommends you recipes for all kind of ingredient combinations.

 <hr>
-<h2>Find the YouTube Video here: https://youtu.be/SGCrmQ1_Ia4</h2>
+<h3>Find the YouTube Video here: https://youtu.be/SGCrmQ1_Ia4</h3>
 <hr>

 <h3>For a better navigation throughout the app, and to understand each of the componants better, I have also created a Flowchart which you can find in this directory.</h3>

-<strong>Please note:</strong>
-Once you open the project, you are going to find a folder with deprecated classes.
-These were used to parse a JSON Object that was being received by the WIKIPEDIA API.
-Because it was not working as some of the objects had been nested up to 4 LEVELS!!!, I had decided to process the JSON Object instead, because it was more convenient and more than enough to implement my use case.
-(Subject: Networking)

 #### Right at the moment, the amount of recipes & ingredients in the database is limited.
-Nevertheless it can always easily be expanded within the database.
+Nevertheless it can always easily be expanded within the database. <br>Some of the present ingredients are: "Flour, Meat, Sauce, Bread, Noodles, Milk, Onion, Potatoes, ..." <br>For the recipes there are: "Spaghetti, Filled Bell Peppers, Pancakes, French Fries, Corndog, Schnitzel, ..."

 <u><strong>More facts:</strong></u>
 <ul>